Writing Plans in Philippine Setting

 Teach Model Literary Texts

-Ambitious, maybe, but how else does one learn to write masterfully and with integrity?
-Added to this, of course, is how tradition, peers, and a community of writers will assess the final product.
+Ambitious, perhaps.
+But how else does one learn to write masterfully and with integrity?
+Added to this is the inevitable reckoning: how tradition, peers, and a community of Filipino writers will read and assess the final work.

 Pray for Travels Later in the Year